Brazil court presses military on review of voting system, document shows

 Brazilian media reported the Defense Ministry has refused to disclose the findings of its review or comment on its status.

-Newspaper O Globo reported on Tuesday that the ministry had told Bolsonaro that the inspection of the results from 385 machines had found nothing irregular, but the president did not authorize a public disclosure of their findings.
+Newspaper O Globo reported on Tuesday that the ministry had told Bolsonaro that the inspection of the results from 385 machines had found nothing irregular, and the president had not authorized a public disclosure of their findings.

 Bolsonaro has charged that the justices favor his leftist rival, former president Luis Inacio Lula da Silva, stirring fears that he could contest the result if he is defeated.